 Teachers play a vital role in the planning and implementation of a comprehensive school counseling and guidance program.
 As professionals who have the greatest contact with students, teachers are in the best position to recognize and help provide for the developmental and individual needs of students.
 Through appropriate communication and referral, teachers facilitate the interaction between students and counselors.
 Teachers demonstrate support for the program by providing adequate opportunities for student-counselor contact.
 Teachers contribute directly to the school counseling and guidance program by helping counselors deliver programs that facilitate the academic, career, and personal/social development of students.
 Teachers strengthen and follow through on concepts presented to help students retain the knowledge, skills, and understanding established through the program.
-Teacher support, input, and expertise make it possible for the school counseling and guidance program.
+Teacher support, input, and expertise make it possible for the school counseling and guidance program to become an integral part of the total educational program.